llvm/llvm-project/llvm/docs/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack.md

-    architecture specific base type of T, then the contents of the register are retrieved as if a `DW_OP_deref_type DR` operation was performed where DR is the offset of a hypothetical debug information entry in the current compilation unit for T. The resulting value V s pushed on the stack.
+    architecture specific base type of T, then the contents of the register are retrieved as if a `DW_OP_deref_type DR` operation was performed where DR is the offset of a hypothetical debug information entry in the current compilation unit for T. The resulting value V is pushed on the stack.

     <i>Using `DW_OP_reg*` provides a more compact form for the case where the
     value was in a register on entry to the subprogram.</i>